omnetpp/docs.omnetpp.org/tictoc/index.md

 in the *Breakpoints* view.

 <i>Exercise: Experiment with breakpoints!
 Place a breakpoint at the beginning of
-the \c handleMessage() method function, and run the simulation.
+the `handleMessage()` method function, and run the simulation.
 Use appropriate buttons on the toolbar to single-step, continue execution until next time the breakpoint is hit, and so on.</i>